wp-plugins/socialphotos/readme.txt

 == Installation ==

-1. Create a “Socialphotos” folder in `/wp-content/plugins/` and upload `socialphotos-plugin.php` there OR upload “socialphotos-plugin.php.zip” via your admin panel.
+1. Create a `Socialphotos` folder in `/wp-content/plugins/` and upload `socialphotos-plugin.php` there OR upload `socialphotos-plugin.zip` via your admin panel.
 Go to Plugins > Upload a file
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add 'Socialphotos' widget to your templates available widget areas in 'Appearances/Widgets'
+3. Add 'Socialphotos' widget to your templates available widget areas in `Appearances/Widgets`
 4. Create a Socialphotos stand-alone account --> www.socialphotosapp.com
 5. Follow the instructions, create hashtags and galleries.
-6. 'Get code' from your gallery and Copy the generated gallery code into the widgets admin panels 'Generated Gallery code' text area.
+6. `Get code` from your gallery and Copy the generated gallery code into the widgets admin panels `Generated Gallery code' text area.
 7. Done!

 	Need help? http://socialphotosapp.com/support or email us at support@socialphotosapp.com